hossainlab/blog.jhossain.me/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Founder & Instructor
+role: Research Intern

 # Organizations/Affiliations
 organizations:
+- name: icddr,b
+  url: "icddrb.org/"
-- name: CHIRAL Bangladesh
+- name: Founder & Instructor,CHIRAL Bangladesh
-  url: "chiralbd.netlify.app/"
+  url: "chiralbd.org/"

 # Short bio (displayed in user profile at end of posts)
-bio: I am a Microbiology Master’s student at Jagannath University and a Health Data The Health Data Research Organization (HDRO) is a non-profit organization dedicated to scientific research and dissemination using primary and secondary sources and third-party data.
-Students and young professionals with expertise in biological science and health science run the organization, supervised by university faculty members in the life sciences.
+bio: Currently, I am working as an intern at the Health System and Population Studies Division, icddr,b.
+I am the founder of CHIRAL Bangladesh, a non-profit organization dedicated to health research to improve lives in Bangladesh.
+I graduated from the Department of Microbiology at Jagannath University Dhaka.

 interests:
 - Public Health
+- Health Data Science
 - Mental Health
 - Quality of Life